-According to the new COVID-19 Emergency Measures Ordinance, all events are prohibited from November 3, 2020 to February 7, 2021 inclusive.
+According to the new COVID-19 Emergency Measures Ordinance, all events are prohibited until further notice

 The performance of Messiah, which was scheduled for the 17 December 2020, can therefore unfortunately do not take place.
 We ask for your patience and our ticket office will contact you as soon as possible with further information about your tickets.

 You can reach our ticket and subscription office from Monday to Friday from 9 a.m. to 6 p.m. on the telephone number: +43 1 588 30-2903 as well as by email at firstname.lastname@example.org.